 The Wilton Tools 36-inch B.A.S.H. splitting maul is the heaviest maul on this list.
 It has an 8-pound head and a steel core in the handle to make it just about indestructible through regular use.
 They even offer a $1000 “bounty” for anyone who does manage to break it.
 Judging by the feedback, nobody has yet.

 It has an “anti-vibe” neck to reduce shock to your joints and arms, which is much appreciated as the total weight of this beast is 10 pounds – the less shock you get from each strike, the better.
 I immediately noticed this reduction in shock after my first strike.

 A non-slip grip from vulcanized rubber ensure a secure hold, although some people might not like it.
 To each their own, but the maul didn’t slip out of my hands, even after I tested it with some water to make it more slippery.

 As good mauls do, it has a hardened hammer face on the poll end of the axehead for driving wedges, being struck, or use as a sledgehammer.

-The main drawbacks of this maul are the weight – 10 pounds is a lot to swing – and also the fact that some users report the edge being dull on arrival.
+The main drawbacks I noticed in this maul are the weight – 10 pounds is a lot to swing – and also the fact that some users report the edge being dull on arrival.
 That’s nothing you can’t fix with ten or twenty minutes of work with a file, though.